juherr/jASN1/doc/README.txt

 After modifying the jASN1 code it can be rebuild using Gradle.
 The Gradle build files are included with this distribution.
-Install Gradle first.
-Then run "gradle clean build" to start the build process.
+Install Gradle first (at least version 1.0-milestone-7) .
+Then run "gradle clean build" to rebuild everything.

 Please send us any code improvements so we can integrate them in our distribution.